-The company has built a global network of partnerships with incubators, accelerators, foodtech, and agritech events, academia, investors, and governments.
+The company has built a global network of partnerships with incubators, accelerators, foodtech, agritech events, academia, investors, and governments.

-This month we are introducing the Israeli Foodtech Ecosystem as we hear from Amir Zaidman, VP Business Development of The Kitchen FoodTech Hub.
+This month we are introducing the Israeli Foodtech Ecosystem as we hear from Amir Zaidman, VP of Business Development of The Kitchen FoodTech Hub.

-1. Describing Israel’s Foodtech Ecosystem
+Describe Israel’s Foodtech Ecosystem

 Israel has one of the most vibrant and innovative FoodTech ecosystems, with ~300 active FoodTech startups and hundreds of millions of dollars in VC investments.
 This might be surprising as Israel is a very small market, and traditionally food is a local industry.
-However, Israel is a country with an unparalleled entrepreneurial culture, which makes all the difference.
+However, Israel has an unparalleled entrepreneurial culture, which makes all the difference.
 There is a reason Israel has been named the “startup nation”.
 Israelis are entrepreneurs by nature, always looking to do things differently and to find the next “big thing”.
 Combine that with the fact that Israel is a geopolitical island, and has to develop self-sufficiency capabilities in all areas of agriculture and food, and you get a very fertile soil for the growth of startups in this area.
 FoodTech is an exceptionally appealing sector for entrepreneurs because it has an immediate effect that everyone can relate to.
 It has a lot of impact on the environment, our nutrition, and our health.
 Also, it falls well within the definition of “impact investments” also known as Doing Well by Doing Good, or as we say in The Kitchen Doing Good by Doing Food.

 As mentioned, Israel is a small market so Israeli startups are typically “born global”, meaning that they look at overseas markets from day one.